carterkioski/project_gelato/README.md

 * [Code:](Code)

-  * [Jupyter Notebook for Scraping](Code/scrape_final.ipynb)- scrapes quotes.toscrape.comc and genrates 3 collections in Mongo.
+  * [Jupyter Notebook for Scraping](Code/scrape_final.ipynb)- scrapes quotes.toscrape.com and genrates 3 collections in Mongo.

-  * [Jupyter Notebook for Ed's PC to run Scraping](Code/scrape_final_Eds-PC.ipynb)- version of same code aboce that has workaround for installing ChromeDriverManager for Ed's PC that has a bug.
+  * [Jupyter Notebook for Ed's PC to run Scraping](Code/scrape_final_Eds-PC.ipynb)- version of same code above that has workaround for installing ChromeDriverManager for Ed's PC that has a bug.

   * [App for running the Python/Flask code to display query data](Code/app_final.py)- Routes for 6 queries against the postgres database.